Cyclic quantum Teichm\"uller theory: Introduction

 Finite-dimensional representations have been studied from slightly different perspectives when $\hbar$ is rational (or equivalently $q:=e^{\pi i \hbar}$ is a root of unity), focusing on producing \emph{quantum invariants} of mapping classes or an appropriate class of 3-manifolds (with additional structures).
 Such studies include the works of Bonahon--Liu \cite{BL}, Bai--Bonahon--Liu \cite{BBL}, and Baseilhac--Benedetti \cite{BB-GD}, where the latter one is extended to the quantum hyperbolic field theory (QHFT) \cite{BB-GT,BB-AGT} and generalizes the Kashaev's link invariants \cite{Kas94,Kas95}.
 However, their approaches do not provide an explicit projective representation of the (dotted) Ptolemy groupoid.

-The primary goal of this paper is to present a fully explicit construction of the finite-dimensional version of the Kashaev representation, building upon the ideas outlined in \cite{Kas98,Kas00}.
-We give all the quantum coordinate change maps in operator form in the way parallel to the infinite-dimensional setting, where the core ingredient is the \emph{cyclic quantum dilogarithm} \cite{FK}.
-Then we will give connections to the above mentioned works.
+\paragraph{\textbf{Aim of the paper.}} The primary goal of this paper is to provide a fully explicit construction of the finite-dimensional version of the Kashaev representation (building upon the ideas outlined in \cite{Kas98,Kas00}) in a way parallel to the works in the infinite-dimensional setting.
+We give all the quantum coordinate change maps in operator form, where the core ingredient is the \emph{cyclic quantum dilogarithm} \cite{FK}.
+We use a re-parametrized version of the cyclic quantum dilogarithm in literature, in order to clarify the role of the parameters in the framework of cluster algebra.
+We then obtain a unified (but partially conjectural) perspective for the works of Bonahon--Liu and Baseilhac--Benedetti, as outlined in \cref{fig:invariants}.
+This theory can be generalized to any quantum cluster varieties at roots of unity.
+This will be discussed in a future work.